Find out what is in our all-natural, vegan products, and why!

 Neem (Azidarachta indica)

 Neem is an evergreen tree in the mahogany family that is native to the Indian subcontinent.
 Neem has many traditional uses.
 Neem has been used for its diverse medicinal properties for over 2000 years.
 Ayurvedic practitioners use Neem leaves to treat skin diseases, particularly inflammatory conditions like eczema and psoriasis

 Other examples for the diverse uses of Neem are to prevent insect infestation in clothes or food storage, treat mud fever in horses, or help with dental care.
 The shoots and flowers are also eaten as vegetable!

 Neem leaves feature prominently in our Beat it!
-Relief System for Skin Flares & Blemishes, and boosts anti-inflammatory effect of these great products.
+Relief System for Skin Flares & Blemishes, and boost anti-inflammatory effect of these great products.

 Plantain (Plantago major)

 Plantain is one of the most abundant and widely distributed medicinal crops in the world.
 The flowering plant is native to Europe and Asia, but found widely around the world.
 You probably have some of it in your own yard.
 Plantain is a true jack of all trades!

 It can be eaten raw or boiled and is high in calcium and vitamins A, C and K. It has been used in traditional medicine around the world for millennia.
 It’s chemical compounds aucubin, allantoin, flavonoids, and asperulsoide have anti-microbial properties, are anti-inflammatory, stimulate wound healing, and reduce pain.
 It has astringent properties, and a tea made from the leaves can help treat diarrhea and digestive upset.
 The roots have traditionally been used to treat fever and respiratory infections.
 Native Americans cultures even used it to treat snake bites!